TeamKun/flylib-reloaded/README.md

 ## ⚡ Quickstart

-You can implement tab completion, type checking, help message generation, and subcommands with the following simple code.
+You can implement tab completion, type checking, help message generation, and subcommands with the following simple code without writing plugin.yml.

-❗ **There is no need to add any commands or permissions to plugin.yml.
-They will be automatically incorporated by FlyLib. permissions, aliases and other command information are defined as variables in the command.**

 **Kotlin:**